 They are aware of the constraints when translating for social media

 Social media translation can also be tricky as there are restrictions to take into consideration.
 As translations tend to expand, it is a skill to convey your message as concisely as possible.
 On Twitter for example, if your tweet is at the 240-character limit, the translator must think of a way to reword the tweet within the character count.

 They are able to translate blogs effectively

 In the tourism industry, blogs help you to promote specific services, events or even special offers.
 61% of people read blogs or reviews before visiting a restaurant or tourist attraction, which means you also need to have your blog posts translated to allow foreign visitors to access all of your key information.

 They understand the best way to translate for video content

-Over 87% of businesses using video as a marketing tool and 89% of video marketers say video give them a good ROI.
+Over 87% of businesses use video as a marketing tool and 89% of video marketers say video give them a good ROI.
 Therefore, you should make these videos accessible in your target languages too.
 Your video scripts can be translated and made into subtitles to help foreign viewers.
 There are a lot of factors to consider when translating subtitles such as time and spatial constraints.
 Specialists will ensure that they adhere to them by thinking of the most effective ways to convey your message.
 As an alternative to subtitles you could opt to dub your videos.
 That means that once you have a translated video script a specialist voice-over artiste will record his/her voice to be played over the video.

 We hope that you’ve found this information useful.
 When you’re making new relationships at the World Travel Market and thinking up new marketing strategies make sure you consider specialist tourism translation.
 It will really help you to increase your activity in foreign markets.

 If you would like to find out more about translation for the tourism industry call us on 08450 354677 or take a look at our tourism translation page to see our portfolio of work within the tourism industry.